NNPC vows to find lasting peace in Niger Delta - Nigeria Today

 Ughamadu lauded President Muhammadu Buhari and Dr Ibe Kachikwu for providing enormous support to reposition NNPC.

-The post NNPC vows to find lasting peace in Niger Delta appeared first on The Nation Nigeria.
+The post NNPC vows to find lasting peace in Niger Delta appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG